Kids can become animal experts at any age thanks to our humane education lessons.

 4th grade: “Living with Our Wild Neighbors” (45 minutes)

-An introduction to wild animals that share our community, how we can coexist, and how we can help them.
-Includes a discussion about differences between wild and domestic animals, and the prey/predator relationship in the wild.
+Students will learn about the wild animals who share our community, how we can coexist, and how we can help them.
+This is followed by a discussion about differences between wild and domestic animals, and the prey/predator relationship in the wild.
 Each student will have an opportunity to practice safely meeting a dog.

 5th grade: “Scat!”
 (45 minutes)

-A Power Point presentation that includes an in-depth study of the digestive systems of humans and dogs, followed by a discussion of scat, the end product of digestion.
-What can we learn from studying scat?
+This lesson includes an in-depth presentation of the digestive systems of humans and dogs, followed by a discussion of scat, the end product of digestion, and what we can learn from studying it.
 Each student will have an opportunity to practice safely meeting a dog.

-Meet a Marin Humane officer and learn all about their work in the community.
-They will share rescue stories and show off their unique equipment with a truck tour.
+A Marin Humane Animal Services Officer visits with students to discuss their work in the community.
+They will share rescue stories and show off their unique equipment with a tour of their truck.

 6th – 12th grade

-For older students, we have student service clubs that meet twice a month on campus.
+For older students, we have student service clubs that meet twice on campus twice a month.
 Animal Care Club is for middle school students and Roots & Shoots is for high school students.
-There also are workshops and youth community service projects for this age group.
+We also encourage independent youth community service projects for this age group.

 For more information, or to schedule a program, call 415.506.6288.